I’ve selected a handful of test-related activities from projects that I think were particularly interesting.

-It’s often crucial to get users’ elaborate ideas and opinions on a system.
+It’s often crucial to know users’ elaborate ideas and opinions.
 But how do you manage to process that much data in a form where it’s usable for the project team?

-Creating wireframes for an app from users' ideas and feedback that a developer can use right away is an extensive task.
-I took on that task in cooperation with a company's designer.
+Creating wireframes for an app from users’ feedback that a developer can use right away is an extensive task.
+I took it on in cooperation with a designer.

 How do you make sure that the items in your webshop are easy to find for customers?
 By letting users be a part of the sorting process.

 I have a pragmatic approach to pretty much anything, meaning more doing, less discussing theory.